-District requirement for Associate Degree.
-A total of five units is required; take all in one semester or split over two semesters.
+\District requirement for Associate Degree.
+A total of five units is required; take all in one semester or split over two semester, can be taken in summer or intersession.

 At the end of the proposed sequence, students are ready to start the practicum classes, MLTT 061, 062, 063, and 064 provided that the student has obtained a CPT I or II license and it is current.
+Students need to be prepared to enter rotations directly after classes end in the subsequent spring to entering the program.
 Once a student begins practicum classes, it may take up to eight months to complete the program.